Le Quy Loc

 - Infliction of Physical and Psychological Pain

 Le Quy Loc was beaten by prison guards at the An Phuoc Detention Center last May for asking to be allowed to play sports, as guaranteed by law.
 Loc was said to have gone on an eight-day hunger strike to protest the beating that left his face badly bruised.
-The news of his torture was only now revealed.
+The news of his alleged torture was only later revealed.

 Details - Background, History of Activism.